dnvgl/CodeGuardian/frontend.code.review.instructions.md

 - Use tools like React Profiler or Lighthouse to identify bottlenecks.
 - Favor efficient algorithms and memorization for intensive UI updates.
 - Implement useReducer or external state management (Redux Toolkit, Zustand) for complex state logic
-- Use a scalffolding tool to initialize the project (e.g Webapp template)
+- Use a scaffolding tool to initialize the project (e.g Webapp template)

 Practices: